syuukawa/DaGuard-Station/README.md

 # DaGuard-station

-DaGuard Station provides Web APIs to access DaGuard.
+The DaGuard Station SDK library provides APIs to send transactions and connect to DaGuard.